dylan-wu/vault/Content/Runway/Runway Introduction.md

+---
+title: How to create your own obsidian plugin
+tags: [video e]
+publish: true
+image:
+description:
+---

 Runway is an all in one, online video editor, that allows real-time collaboration so you can share projects and assets with just a single click.

 Runway has a collection of customizable video templates and examples to easily create stunning videos in a matter of minutes.